rbgirshick/rcnn/README.md

   0. Create the window file for VOC 2012 val: `>> rcnn_make_window_file(imdb_val, 'external/caffe/examples/pascal-finetuning');`
   0. Exit MATLAB
 0. Run fine-tuning with Caffe
-  0. Copy the fine-tuning prototxt files: `$ cp finetuning/voc_2012_prototxt/pascal_finetune_* external/caffe/examples/pascal-finetuning/`
+  0. Copy the fine-tuning prototxt files: `cp finetuning/voc_2012_prototxt/pascal_finetune_* external/caffe/examples/pascal-finetuning/`
   0. Change directories to `external/caffe/examples/pascal-finetuning`
   0. Execute the fine-tuning code (make sure to replace `/path/to/rcnn` with the actual path to where R-CNN is installed):